odedia/examples/data-plane/k8s/README.md

-# Nile Data Plane Example #
+# Deploy Apache Flink to K8s with Nile Example #

 ![image](../../images/Nile-text-logo.png)

 ## Overview

 This example demonstrates how to synchronize (i.e., `reconcile`) the data plane and control plane in real time with Nile events.

-Nile doesn't prescribe any particular data plane deployment solution, but here we'll be using [Apache Flink's Operator ](https://github.com/apache/flink-kubernetes-operator) to deploy objects into Kubernetes.
+Nile doesn't prescribe any particular data plane deployment solution.
+Here we'll be using [Apache Flink's Operator](https://github.com/apache/flink-kubernetes-operator) to deploy objects into Kubernetes.

 > If your data plane is something other than Flink jobs or does not use Kubernetes, replace
 > the [`FlinkDeploymentService`](./src/service/FlinkDeploymentService.ts)